tensorflow/tensorflow/g3doc/OpDefinitions.md

         decision and there are alternative ways of doing this.
 But the specification language is good for the requirements of modelling the traits (as seen from usage in LLVM processor backend modelling) and easy to extend, so a practical choice.
+If another good option comes up, we will consider it.
 *   MLIR allows both defined and undefined ops.
     *   Defined ops should have fixed semantics and could have a corresponding reference implementation defined using, for example, EDSC.